Viruses are very small infectious agents. They’re made up of a piece of genetic material, such as DNA or RNA, that’s enclosed in a coat of protein.

 Measles, rubella, chickenpox, shingles, and smallpox can all be prevented through vaccination.
 You can reduce your risk of a chikungunya virus infection by protecting yourself from mosquito bites.

 The hepatic viral diseases cause inflammation of the liver, known as viral hepatitis.
-The types of viral hepatitis are hepatitis A, B, and C.
+The

 It is worth noting that diseases caused by other viruses, such as cytomegalovirus and the yellow fever virus, can also affect the liver.